llm-bible/llm-bible.github.io/_publications/sun2025how.markdown

 bibkey: sun2025how
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.09522"}
-tags: ['Efficiency and Optimization', 'Training Techniques', 'Model Architecture', 'Tools', 'Reinforcement Learning', 'Pruning']
+tags: ['Tools', 'Efficiency and Optimization', 'Pruning', 'Reinforcement Learning', 'Model Architecture', 'Training Techniques']
 ---
 Large language models learn and continually learn through the accumulation of gradient-based updates, but how individual pieces of new information affect